seatable/seatable-html-page-sdk/README.md

 ## Introduction

 SeaTable HTML Page SDK is a JavaScript library designed for embedding HTML pages within SeaTable Universal Apps.
-It provides commonly used interfaces for data interaction and event subscription, supporting both iframe environments (production) and standalone development modes (mock).
+It provides commonly used interfaces for data interaction and event subscription.

 ## Installation